-The City is subject to the 2012 MS4 permit, which differs from the previous MS4 permit to the following extent:
+The City is subject to the current MS4 Permit, which differs from the previous MS4 Permit to the following extent:

-Allows compliance through three options: (1) stormwater management program; (2) an enhanced watershed

-- management program plan (EWMP); and (3) watershed management program plan (WMP). - Requires a comprehensive intregrated monitoring program (CIMP) - Requires a RAA achieved through Water Quality Modeling - Eliminates the Development Planning Program and replaces it with the Planning and Land Development Program which changes thresholds for certain development/redevelopment categories and adds, prominently, low impact development and a Green Street Policy but apparently has removed, accidentally, the Standard Urban Stormwater Management Plan (SUSMP).
-The proposed SWMP/WMP restores the SUSMP to implement LID, source, and use-specific controls. - Modifies the Development Construction Program by clarifying minimum BMPs for projects under one acre. - Requires specific design standards to control hydromodification, which does not apply to the City because it drains into concretized conveyances. - Amends the Illicit Connection and Discharge and Detection and Elimination (IC/ID) Program to add outfall non-stormwater monitoring to determine compliance with TMDLs and other water quality standards.
-The City opposes this requirement because it exceeds federal law and would make compliance with TMDL waste load allocations impossible because there is no iterative process that is applied to non-stormwater discharges. - No significant changes to the Public Agency Program
+- It allows compliance through three options: (1) stormwater management program; (2) an enhanced watershed management program plan (E-WMP); and (3) watershed management program plan (both WMP and I-WMP). - It requires a Comprehensive Intregrated Monitoring Program (CIMP). - It requires a Reasonable Assurance Analysis (RAA) to be achieved through Water Quality Modeling. - It eliminates the Development Planning Program and replaces it with the Planning and Land Development Program (PLDP) which changes the thresholds for certain development/redevelopment categories and adds low impact development (LID) requirements and a Green Street Policy.
+However, the MS4 Permit apparently has eliminated, by the Standard Urban accident it seems.
+Stormwater Management Plan (SUSMP).
+The proposed SWMP/I-WMP, however, restores the SUSMP to implement LID, source, and use-specific controls. - It modifies the Development Construction Program by clarifying minimum BMPs for projects under one acre. - It requires specific design standards to control hydromodification, which does not apply to the City because it drains into concretized conveyances. - It amends the Illicit Connection and Discharge and Detection (ICID) Program to add outfall non-stormwater monitoring to determine compliance with TMDLs and other water quality standards.
+The City opposes this requirement because it exceeds federal law and would make compliance with TMDL waste load allocations impossible because there is no iterative process that is applied to non-stormwater discharges.

-No significant changes to the Industrial and Commercial Facilities Program
+- It makes no significant changes to the Public Agency Program - It makes no significant changes to the Industrial and Commercial Facilities Program.